 - Electronic Architecture TDP (August 2005 to March 2006) Thales

-Lord Drayson had insisted that the MoD stick to the FRES(UV) 2012 In Service Date, despite what Atkins said, and pushed hard to give the Utility Variant some momentum.
-Given the political situation regarding protected mobility the desire for an off the shelf vehicle was pushed to the front.
-Instead of a completely bespoke vehicle which would not be in service by the new target date of 2012, the new position was a modified military off the shelf vehicle, an evolution of existing designs.
+Lord Drayson had insisted that the MoD stick to the FRES(UV) 2012 In-Service Date, despite what Atkins said, and pushed hard to give the Utility Variant some momentum.
+Given the political situation regarding protected mobility, the desire for an off the shelf vehicle was pushed to the front.
+Instead of a completely bespoke vehicle that would not be in service by the new target date of 2012, the new position was a modified military off the shelf vehicle, an evolution of existing designs.
 This was a marked change from the fleet review conclusions that only a bespoke vehicle would meet the requirement as described in evidence to the Select Committee.
-The market was assessed, all 8×8 vehicle manufacturers invited to provide information and three vehicles selected to go forward to the so-called ‘Trials of Truth’ in summer.
+The market was assessed, all 8×8 vehicle manufacturers invited to provide information and three vehicles were selected to go forward to the so-called ‘Trials of Truth’ in summer.
 The Patria AMV and Iveco Freccia were assessed but not selected to go forward to the trials.

 One of the Boxer prototypes in APC configuration would participate in the Trials of Truth, joined by a Véhicule Blindé de Combat Infanterie (VBCI) from Nexter (previously Giat Industries) and the General Dynamics Piranha V.

 The Ministry of Defence (MoD) has selected the vehicles that will participate in trials for the utility variant of the Army’s Future Rapid Effect System (FRES) later this summer.
 The selected designs are BOXER (ARTEC), Piranha (GD UK) and VBCI (Nexter).
 The outcome of the trials will be announced by the end of November when one or more utility vehicle design will go forward for detailed assessment.